The 7 Best Things to Do in Dhulikhel, Nepal

 Where to Stay in Dhulikhel

-Here are our top 3 recommendations for hotels in Dhulikhel to fit every budget:
+Here are my top 3 recommendations for hotels in Dhulikhel to fit every budget:

 📍 Best Budget Hotel: Tashidelek Guesthouse and Lodge